Online Retail Sales Training

 You can’t leave too much time between learning and having to recall or they’ll have a harder time accessing the information when needed.

-Unless the new behavioral learning is practiced and used, the memory of the learning will fade.
+Unless the new behavioral learning is practiced and used, the learning memory will fade.

 But as it turns out, that’s not all bad; forgetting can help gain expertise.
-As long as you expose the learner to the material again, they can master it.
+If you expose the learners to the material again, they can master it.

-When you relearn something you couldn’t recall, you develop a deeper form of understanding.
+You develop a deeper understanding when you relearn something you couldn’t recall.
 That’s because to remember something important, you have to keep experiencing it.

-And when you re-engage an area of the brain to recall something, you have a greater perspective and are able to spot connections better.
+And when you re-engage an area of the brain to recall something, you have a greater perspective and can spot connections better.
 So practice is necessary both at the beginning and when the learner can’t recall or doesn’t use the learning.

-When the training is delivered online, it is easy to send them through it again – for just one lesson or for the entire course.
+When the training is delivered online, it is easy to send them through it again—for just one lesson or the entire course.

-In fact many SalesRX clients routinely have us wipe the training so their associates have to retake the lessons.
-Those retailers report that every time they repeat it, learners discover new things and do even better.
-It isn’t seen as punishment or remedial – simply as re-exposure to gain mastery.
+In fact, many SalesRX clients routinely have us wipe the training, so their associates have to retake the lessons.
+Those retailers report that learners discover new things every time they repeat it and do even better.
+It isn’t seen as punishment or remediation—simply as re-exposure to gain mastery.

 That repetition would be impractical for in-person retail sales training, yet it costs nothing more online.

-Two of the most common concerns retailers have before offering training is not only will it work but will they use it?
-Well, they won’t use it unless you have metrics and expectations explained to them at the outset with follow-up.
+Two of the most common concerns retailers have before offering training are whether it will work and whether they will use it.
+Well, they won’t use it unless you explain metrics and expectations to them at the outset with follow-up.

 Do not assign the coursework as homework or give a bonus when it is completed.
-This is counterproductive as it models you need to get through this .
-The learner could power through the entire training in a night yet learn nothing.
+This is counterproductive as it models you need to get through this.
+The learner could power through the entire training in one night yet learn nothing.

-That’s why whatever training you select should have a variety of measurement tools to clearly see how many times a learner logs in and their completion rate.
+That’s why whatever training you select should have various measurement tools to clearly see how many times a learner logs in and their completion rate.

 Once you have chosen your retail sales training online provider - and I hope it’s me - you have to think of how you will coach your new learners, what experiences you will give them to try out new skills as they are adopted, how you’ll know your training is succeeding, and how they can share success stories between themselves.